NXij/pixel-shannon-combos/README.md

 `1-3-7C_n28,7_n28`

-Previously decompiled csv's can be found in the uecapconfig_csv directory of this repo - note that these were generated on 15th april and could be out of that at the moment you're looking at this.
+Previously decompiled csv's can be found in the uecapconfig_csv directory of this repo - note that these were generated on April 15th and could be out of date at the moment you're looking at this.